Prodaturu/Obsidian/3 - Main Notes/C++/Abstract Classes in C++.md

 class Dog : public Animal
 {
 public:
-	// MUST implement
-    void speak() override {cout << "Woof!" << endl;}
+	// MUST implement the pure virtual funtion speak=0 void speak() override {cout << "Woof!" << endl;}
 };

+int main()
+{
+	// Animal a;  // Still abstract
 	Dog dog;  // OK - implements all pure virtual functions

+	dog.speak() // Output: "Woof!"
+}
 ```

-- The `virtual void speak = 0;` says that `speak` must be modified in the derived functions
+- The `virtual void speak = 0;` says that `speak` must be implemented in the derived class
 - Then in the derived class `Dog`
 	- The `override` keyword is used to modify `speak`
+		- making it clear we are overriding a virtual function
 	- In this particular example, `void speak() override {cout << "Woof!" << endl;}`

 #### Practical Usage